Fair Transitions

 With the acceleration of the green transition towards net-zero, demand for minerals essential to the manufacturing of technologies such as wind mills, solar panels and electric batteries is projected to steeply increase.
 Current estimates indicate that the increase would have to reach four-fold to reach the Paris Agreement’s target of limiting the planet’s temperature to 2°C. This rise in demand could represent an economic opportunity for producing countries, with prospects for increased income and employment.
 However, current geopolitical tensions and mistrust are preventing us from addressing the urgent economic, financial, social and environmental challenges associated with the extraction, use and reuse of transition minerals.

 The Paris Peace Forum is working to facilitate multistakeholder dialogue on these issues, through the organization of two high-level sessions gathering actors from a diversity of sectors and geographies.
-The first session will focus on how mineral-producing countries can benefit from the extraction and processing of minerals for the energy transition in terms of development, industrialization and support the overall welfare of their citizens.
-The second session will focus more widely on how to achieve an inclusive energy transition, through North and South collaboration.
+The first session focused on how mineral-producing countries can benefit from the extraction and processing of minerals for the energy transition in terms of development, industrialization and support the overall welfare of their citizens.
+The second session focused more widely on how to achieve an inclusive energy transition, through North and South collaboration.

-The Global Council for Responsible Transition Minerals will be launched during the Spring Meeting.
-Composed of a diversity of high-level individuals from all over the world, its aim will be to leverage their expertise and influence to steer the global community towards a shared objective: ensuring an adequate and responsible supply of minerals to achieve the energy transition.
+The Global Council for Responsible Transition Minerals was launched during the Spring Meeting.
+Composed of a diversity of high-level individuals from all over the world, its aim is to leverage their expertise and influence to steer the global community towards a shared objective: ensuring an adequate and responsible supply of minerals to achieve the energy transition.

 Over the next thirty years, the agricultural landscape in Africa will face profound challenges intertwined with issues of food security and sustainability.
 With a rapidly growing population projected to double by 2050, the continent’s agricultural sector must undergo transformative changes to meet escalating food demands while safeguarding natural resources and ecosystems.
 Climate change exacerbates these pressures, with unpredictable weather patterns, increased frequency of extreme events, and degradation of arable land posing significant threats to agricultural productivity.
 Moreover, Africa remains disproportionately affected by hunger and malnutrition, underscoring the urgent need for sustainable agricultural development to ensure food security for current and future generations.